MalifaciousGames/Mali-s-Macros/log-macro/readme.md

 ## The 'log' macro ##

 The `'log'` macro lets you log data to the console for debugging.
-It comes with three presets : source, data and time.
+It comes with four presets : source, data, size and time.

 ### Logging source ###